CocoaHeadsNL/intro-slides/may/may.md

 ---

-#Next meetup with Blendle
+#Next meetup is WWDC day
-- Utrecht Media Arena
+- Keynote party and viewing at the App Academy
-- 21st of april
+- 8th of june
-- 19:00 till 21:00
+- 19:00 till a bit after the Keynote's over
 - Details on meetup.com

 ---